-Historically, the Trustees determine the level of cash distributions based on the level of cash flow from operations before working capital changes, less actual and planned capital expenditures.
+Historically, the Board determines the level of cash distributions based on the level of cash flow from operations before working capital changes, less actual and planned capital expenditures.
 In any given period, distributions may differ from cash provided by operating activities, primarily due to fluctuations in working capital.
 It is expected that normal fluctuations in working capital will be funded from the REIT's cash resources as described in "Liquidity and Capital Investment".
 In addition, the distributions declared include a component funded by the DRIP.
 Pursuant to the DRIP, Unitholders may elect to reinvest cash distributions into additional Units at a 1% discount to the weighted average closing price of the Units for the five trading days immediately preceding the applicable date of distribution.
 On April 12, 2023, the REIT suspended the DRIP until further notice.
 As a result, Unitholders received distributions in cash effective with the distribution paid on April 17, 2023 to Unitholders of record on March 31, 2023 until the distributions were paused on November 13, 2023.

-The following table shows the amount of distributions declared, non-cash distributions under the DRIP and cash distributions paid by the REIT on both Units and Class B LP Units.
+The following table shows the amount of distributions declared, non-cash distributions under the DRIP and cash distributions paid by the REIT on both Units and Class B LP Units:

-Three months ended December 31 Years e 31 2023 2023 2022 2021 Distributions declared \$ 2,337 \$ 28,068 \$ 55,296 \$ 53,973 Less: DRIP and change in distribut ions payable 2,337 3,079 (6,665) (6,793) Cash distributions paid \$ 4,674 \$ 31,147 \$ 48,631 \$ 47,180
+Q4-2024 YTD-2024 YTD-2023 YTD-2022 Distributions declared \$ \$ - \$ 28,068 \$ 55,296 Add: DRIP and change in distributions payable 3,079 (6,665) Cash distributions paid \$ \$ - \$ 31,147 \$ 48,631